adler-j/ryanwattersme/content/singlepages/about.md

 ### Me

 My name is Ryan.
-I am a content strategist, editor, writer, and web publisher living Chicago, IL.
+I am a content strategist, editor, writer, and web publisher in Chicago, IL.

 People have told me to write a blog for the last decade, but I didn't fall in love with the web until 2013.
 I'm trying to catch up.